Copyright © 2023 LOCALIIZ | All rights reserved

 This popular bakery in Wan Chai is known for its pastries, tarts, and sourdough loaves.
-Unlike the other spots on this list, this place has a sizeable dine-in section for weekend brunch lovers and pastry connoisseurs who want to take advantage of the fresh bread and pastries Bakehouse churns out throughout the day.
-Their 8 am opening time makes it a great breakfast pit-stop to pick up one of their Ceylon Cinnamon & Pecan Rolls ($30) on your way into work—if you’re lucky, as they get sold out pretty fast.
+Unlike the other spots on this list, this place has a sizeable dine-in section for weekend brunch lovers and pastry connoisseurs who want to take advantage of the fresh bread and pastries that Bakehouse churns out throughout the day.
+Bakehouse’s 8 am opening time makes it a great breakfast pit-stop to pick up one of their Ceylon cinnamon and pecan rolls ($30) on your way into work—if you’re lucky, as they get sold out pretty fast.

 If you’re afraid you can’t finish these bad boys off, do not fear: Cinnabon can be stored in the freezer for up to 30 days, according to the shop.
 Simply heat them up for 40 seconds in the microwave or at a piping hot 180 degrees Celsius in the oven for a treat.
 And if Olympian City is too out of the way for you, the chain has just partnered with Deliveroo to offer door-to-door deliveries from Mong Kok—who’s ready to stock up?